The bullet point immediately below is linked to a key section of Nancy Pelosi’s profile, a section that is situated on its own, separate page.

 Then, in May 2009 it was learned that as early as September 2002, the CIA had actually briefed Pelosi herself about its use of waterboarding in certain circumstances, and that the congresswoman had never subsequently raised any objection.
 Pelosi responded to these reports by accusing the CIA of “misleading the Congress of the United States.”
 “They mislead us all the time,” she said.

 Then it was learned that in February 2003—six months after Pelosi’s September 2002 briefing—one of Pelosi’s top aides, Michael Sheehy: (a) had attended a CIA briefing in which the actual mechanics of waterboarding were described in detail, and in which it was revealed that waterboarding had been used on al Qaeda operational planner Abu Zubaydah; and (b) had told Pelosi what had been discussed in the briefing.
-Pelosi finally acknowledged all this in a tense press conference on May 14, 2009.
+Pelosi finally acknowledged the veracity of Sheehy’s claims in a tense press conference on May 14, 2009.

 Pelosi has long depicted her political opponents as heartless monsters and/or uninformed fools.
 Recall, for instance, how she trivialized the views of Republicans who disagreed with her regarding global warming (see above).
 The congresswoman treats her opponents on the issue of healthcare with the same dismissive contempt.
 “Listen, I go on the floor of the House every day and deal with people who don’t want to give health care to poor little children in America,” she once said during the effort to pass Obamacare into law.
 “We’re trying to get a job done.”